Best Selling Author

-Amanda has a degree in drama and her first telly job was as a member of the Communist Resistance in ‘ALLO ‘ALLO.
+Amanda has a degree in drama and her first telly job was as a member of the Communist Resistance in ’Allo ‘Allo.
 This involved running around with a dachshund tucked under one arm and deploying her best cod French accent.
-It’s all been dramatically downhill since.
+It has all been dramatically downhill since.

-She has written for, or contributed to, The Evening Standard, The Times, New Woman, US Cosmopolitan, Bulgaria’s Vagabond and Company Magazine as well as numerous online publications.
-She lives in London and has just completed a major new crime thriller.
+She has written for, or contributed to, The Evening Standard, The Times, New Woman, US Cosmopolitan, Bulgaria’s Vagabond and Company Magazine as well as numerous online publications and has two non-fiction books published under a pen name.